madvadi/madvadi.github.io/README.md

 *Table 4: Verification of mesh convergence based on the u+ value relative to the y+ values.
 Percentage differences are calculated relative to the finer mesh solution.*

+Then measuring the development of the thickenss of the boundary layer, the $$Re_{\theta}$$ profile is plotted long the plate as seen in Figure 20.

 ![SA Momentum Thickness Reynolds Number vs X](plots/SA/ReThetaVsX.png)

 *Figure 20: Development of the momentum thickness Reynolds number (* $$Re_{\theta}$$ *) along the streamwise direction (X) for the SA model.*